Spirulina during pregnancy: are there benefits?

 Antioxidants & anti-inflammatory properties

 The main component of spirulina is phycocyanin, which also gives spirulina its blue-green color.
 Phycocyanin is an antioxidant that helps fight free-radicals and inhibits inflammation.
+Decreasing free radicals in the body can help lower cholesterol levels!

 Phycocyanin also contributes to red blood cell production, which makes it popular among research studies to investigate the effects of spirulina (and phycocyanins) on the capabilities of algae during pregnancy and iron level changes.